Simone-Aiello/MidTermCompetition/README.md

 ## Actions
 ### Card movements
- * Move a card from a column with at least 2 cards to another one with at least one card
+ * Move a card from a column with at least 2 cards to another one with at least one card    --DONE
- * Move a card from a column with at least 2 cards to another column that is empty
+ * Move a card from a column with at least 2 cards to another column that is empty          --DONE
- * Move the last card from a column to another column with at least one card
+ * Move the last card from a column to another column with at least one card                --DONE
  * Move a card from column with length one to an empty colum **(useless?)**

  ### From column to home
- * Send a card home from a column with at least 2 cards
+ * Send a card home from a column with at least 2 cards                                     --DONE
- * Send a card home from a column with one card
+ * Send a card home from a column with one card                                             --DONE

  ### Column to freecell
- * Move a card from a column with at least 2 cards to a freecell
+ * Move a card from a column with at least 2 cards to a freecell                            --DOING
  * Move a card from a column with 1 card to a freecell

  ### Freecell to something